Oxoi5583/DecFSM/README.md

-# DecFSM - A Easy-to-use Header Only Finite State Machine for My Personal Game
+# DecFSM -
+A Easy-to-use enum driven Header Only Finite State Machine for My Personal Game

 ## Introduction
 This is just a sharing of source code for a Finite State Machine I used in my Project.